 All posts related to lens design.

-The Ultimate Guide to Lens Design Forms: The types of optical systems in a lens designer’s toolbox There are so many optical systems that are out there.
+There are so many optical systems that are out there.
 Why is one lens type used over the other?
 What lens design for do I need for this system?
 What lens design alternatives should I consider?
-Can I […]
+Can I use this lens somewhere else?
+What if we don’t know where to start with the lens design, […]

 Do you think that lens design is all math, with complex equations and multiple calculations?
 That’s only partly true.
 There is another aspect of lens design that requires intuition, experience, and an “eye” for good performance.
 A more qualitative approach to the lens design that is a bit lost.
 I want to compare two lens […]